51N84D/3D-Animal-Pose/README.md

 3D pose prediction with multiple cameras and bundle adjustment

 To create the necessary conda environment, run
-`conda env create -f bundle-adjust.yml`
+`conda env create -f requirements.yml`

+The above will create a conda environment called `3d-pose`, which you should `conda activate` before proceeding.

 # NOTE: This is a work in progress
 We appreciate any kind of feedback.
 Open an issue or send a message, and we'll try our best to implement that feedback